-- 1 Close all applications, including all virus detection programs. - For smooth installation, we recommend that you restart Windows.
-This action will ensure that no restart is required by the latest system. updates, and there are no memory issues. - 2 Do one of the following: - Download the product from the link provided on your order confirmation. - Insert the DVD in the DVD drive. - 3 In the installation wizard, review the End User License Agreement and the Terms of Service by clicking the corresponding links. - Enable the I agree to the End User License Agreement check box, and click Accept. - Type your name in the Full name text box. - Type your serial number in the Serial number text box.
-The serial number is not case-sensitive, and the dashes are optional. - Click Next. - Follow the instructions for installing the software.
+- 1 Close all applications, including all virus detection programs.

+For smooth installation, we recommend that you restart Windows.
+This action will ensure that no restart is required by the latest system updates, and there are no memory issues. - 2 Download the product from the link provided on your order confirmation. - 3 In the installation wizard, follow the instructions for installing the software.